msusdev/AI102TrainerPrep/AI-102-Trainer-Prep.md

 #### Continuous learning

+Encourage participants to expand their knowledge and skills after the session by utilizing the following resources:

 - Provide a curated list of additional Azure AI documentation from the trainer preparation section above.
 - Provide a curated list of additional hands-on activities.
 Point participants to the [MS Learn eLearning courses](https://learn.microsoft.com/en-us/training/courses/ai-102t00) for additional hands-on exercises.
 - Share upcoming [Azure AI webinars and events](https://azure.microsoft.com/en-in/resources/events/).

 #### Exam preparation

+Support participants in preparing for the certification exam with these targeted resources and strategies:

 - Point to [official preparation materials](https://learn.microsoft.com/en-us/credentials/certifications/azure-ai-engineer/?practice-assessment-type=certification).
 - Give an overview of the Microsoft certification preparation pages and the resources provided there.